Student & Parent Handbook

 The best way for parents to communicate with Academy instructors is via email.
 Instructors will do their best to respond within two business days.
 Email responses may be slightly delayed during midterms and finals, since our instructors are busy grading.
 When necessary, instructors will make individual appointments to meet with concerned parents.

-Parents will be responsible to ensure their student attends class and turns in all required work on time.
+For an overview of Parent Responsibilities, watch our short Parent Orientation Video.
+Parents are responsible for ensuring their student attends class and turns in all required work on time.
 Instant access to upcoming course assignments and grades are provided through Genius, our student information system.
 Simply click on a student’s course name in Genius and the parent will be logged into the Blackboard course site.
 Parents should plan to log in at least weekly to check on student progress for upcoming assignments and to monitor the current grade in each course.

 While we encourage parents to monitor student work submission and course progress, we do believe it is important for students to work independently.
 Read our guide on how much help you should be giving your student for more information.